The Medic Droid

-The Medic Droid was an American synthpop band from Phoenix, Arizona, who combined emo and techno to create dance music for club-goers.
+The Medic Droid is an American synthpop band from Phoenix, Arizona, who combined emo and techno to create dance music for club-goers.
 The trio of Chris Donathon, Hector Bagnod and Johnny Chavez first gained a massive following on MySpace during 2006–2007, then signed to the independent label Modern Art in 2008 to release their first album, What's Your Medium.
 The band toured sporadically until they ceased activity in 2016.